bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Windy
+- Windy and Mostly Clear
-- 46% humidity
+- 48% humidity
-- 21 mph wind
+- 20 mph wind
-- 0% cloud cover
+- 22% cloud cover
 - 50 AQI 🟩
-- 0.37 inches of rain expected in the next 48 hours
+- 0.41 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>